rekhaDevs/samagragovernance.in/src/pages/team/index.md

     project: SamagraX
   - bio: >-
       Deepanshu holds a Bachelor's degree in Politics, Philosophy & Economics from Ashoka University.

-      An opportunity to contribute towards driving value for the public and various stakeholders in the government and to create real impact at scale, brings Deepanshu to Samagra.
+An opportunity to contribute towards driving value for the public and various stakeholders in the government and to create real impact at scale, brought him to Samagra.
 Currently, he is part of the Niramaya team in Uttar Pradesh.
     image: /img/edited_img_3863.jpg
     linkedInProfile: 'https://www.linkedin.com/in/deepanshu-singal-12489119b/'
     name: Deepanshu Singal